What Processes Lend Themselves to Vendor Self-Service?

 Vendor Onboarding

 Vendor onboarding means collecting the data and documentation necessary for a company to become a vendor.
 The buying company must then complete the labor-intensive task of collecting and validating vendor information.
-With a self-service vendor portal, potential vendors can log on and supply the necessary documents such as insurance certificates, tax documents, licenses and certificates, contracts, and the data required to complete transactions such as address, product, and contact information.
+With a self-service vendor portal, potential vendors can log on and supply the necessary documents, such as insurance certificates, tax documents, licenses and certificates, contracts, and the data required to complete transactions, such as address, product, and contact information.
+Additionally, vendors can continue to update this information throughout the duration of being a vendor for the buying organization.

 Automated validation tools inside the portal validate the legitimacy of a company’s Tax ID number or SSN by matching it against the IRS database.
 Numerous other validations can be done through automated systems to reduce time-consuming activities.
 The self-service portal also acts as an ongoing management tool by tracking expirations for insurance and licensing.
 Additionally, it can send automatic notifications when a vendor is approaching non-compliance.